14dstcyr/smart-store-ddstcyr/README.md

 python3 scripts/create_dw.py
 ```

 ### Verify And Plan Ahead
--Make sure this version runs correctly.
+Make sure this version runs correctly.
 In the next session, we'll write code to create the tables.
 We will NOT populate them.
 We'll do that separately using our prepared data in Module 5.
 ------